Work at Camp Michigania

-Working at Camp Michigania in Northern Michigan could very well be one of the most memorable jobs of your life.
-You’ll meet and network with amazing U-M alumni, get to know children and adults who will change your life, and make friends you’ll keep for a lifetime.
+Working at Camp Michigania in northern Michigan could very well be one of the most memorable jobs of your life.
+You’ll meet and network with amazing U-M alums, get to know children and adults who will change your life, and make friends you’ll keep for a lifetime.

 Each summer, around 75 passionate people are hired to help ensure Camp Michigania Walloon remains the special place it has been for over 50 years.
-Both current students and alumni can be a part of the Camp Michigania staff.
-We are looking to hire individuals who are committed to Diversity, Equity, and Inclusion.
+Both current students and alums can be a part of the Camp Michigania staff.
+We hire individuals who are committed to Diversity, Equity, Inclusion, and Justice.

-At Camp Michigania, we are looking to hire individuals who are committed to Diversity, Equity, and Inclusion (DEI), as defined by the Alumni Association’s DEI strategic plan:
+At Camp Michigania, we are looking to hire individuals who are committed to Diversity, Equity, Inclusion, and Justice (DEIJ), as defined by the Alumni Association’s DEIJ strategic plan:

-We know that historically, Camp Michigania has not been representative of the diverse University of Michigan community amongst its campers or staff.
-This is why we are being deliberate in our recruiting efforts to not only support our DEI plan but also to help better represent the University community as a whole.
+We know that historically, Camp Michigania has not been representative of the diverse University of Michigan community among its campers or staff.
+This is why we are being deliberate in our recruiting efforts to not only support our DEIJ plan but also to help better represent the University community as a whole.